 Home cellaring is a common practice in the wine world.
 Keeping a few bottles of a favorite label of varying vintages on hand is a fact of life for sommeliers, both professional and amateur.
 As the years pass, a series of chemical reactions between acids and sugars transform the drink into a new and, to some palates, improved version of itself.
 A simple equation is formulated where the time spent cellaring increases the monetary and emotional value of the bottle proportionally to the pleasure taken in consuming.

 But who says wine snobs should have all the fun?
 Beer nerds can partake in beer cellaring experiments of their own, as several types of beer can benefit greatly from a few extra years in a cool, dark place.

 Before setting a beer aside to age, first consider the style of the brew.
 As a general rule, if a brewer presents you with a “best by” date printed on the label, listen to their advice.
-Low alcohol, session-worthy beers will have nothing to gain and will only get worse with time.
-Beers that thrive on a fresh hop premise will likewise fall off the mark.
+Low-alcohol, session-worthy beers will have nothing to gain and will only get worse with time.
+Beers like IPAs that thrive on a fresh hop premise will likewise fall off the mark.
 Instead, for your aging adventures, look to maltier fare such as porters, stouts and higher alcohol beers classified as sours, barleywines, or potent Belgian varieties.

 The aging process is often referred to as “experimental” because there are no promises for what will happen to your cellared beer with time.
 Typically, the astringent burn of strong ales will mellow into a sweeter, more palatable sipper.
-Bitter and aromatic attributes of hops will recede.
+The bitter and aromatic attributes of hops will recede.
 The specific qualities of the beer will begin to blend and merge into a more consistent profile.
 Many times, the beer created as the result of aging is wildly different but potentially much more enjoyable than the original.